Mysty47/Password_Manager_WebApp/README.md

 ##🏗️ Project Architecture and Technology Choices

 ## 🔧 2.1 – Technology Justification
 This project uses Flask as the web framework due to its simplicity and suitability for small-to-medium web applications.
-SQLite is used as the database engine because it is lightweight and easy to integrate, especially for local or prototype apps.
+MySQL is used as the database engine because it is lightweight and easy to integrate, especially for local or prototype apps.
 The frontend uses standard HTML/CSS, which allows for clear structure and user-friendly design.

 ## 🧱 2.2 – Architecture Model
 The application follows a Model-View-Controller (MVC)-like architecture:

-Model: The database (SQLite) and logic for managing stored passwords.
+Model: The database (MySQL) and logic for managing stored passwords.

 View: HTML templates in the /templates folder for rendering the UI.